DevMountain/categorizer/README.md

 ### Summary

-In this step we'll create a store that will use the reducer we made in the previous step.
+In this step, we'll create a store that will use the reducer we made in the previous step.

 ### Instructions